|

-We begin from the fundamental idea that sooner or later, mankind will inevitably arrive at a universal language, which will be created as a harmonious integration of the most widely spoken national languages.
+We begin from the fundamental idea that sooner or later, mankind will inevitably arrive at a universal language, which will be a harmonious integration of 10-12 most widely spoken national languages.
 Today we observe a process of internationalization (mainly lexical) of languages, and this process will only accelerate.
 The rapid integration of mankind through the electronic media continues.
 Increasingly, humanity is thinking coherently, almost as a single whole, with the same words, ideas and neologisms being actualized simultaneously in various parts of the world.
 There are grounds to believe that in the future, given a sufficient internationalization of languages, the adoption of an international auxiliary based on international words, with a simple grammar, will not seem as revolutionary an act as it might seem today.

 Today the integration of mankind is severely hindered by the commercial organization of our civilization, which fosters universal competition, struggles for resources and world domination.
 There are information wars and struggles for language domination.
 However, there is no reason to believe that this will go on forever.
 In order to survive, and to successfully resolve the increasing problems and crises we face, mankind will need, sooner or later, to review our aims, overcome factionalism, and unite.
 And, of course, a common neutral language that is acceptable for all will be needed.
 If we imagine some single whole (say, an organism), it is evident that, in order to remain a whole, the parts must communicate with each other in a common language, not in different ones.